csirmaz/nekojs/README.md

 the logic of all sprite indexing.
 ```

-The AI identified and fixed three issues:
-1. Wrong sprite order in build.py (using Upright sprites for down movement)
-2. Missing diagonal sprites (reusing cardinal directions instead of proper diagonals)
-3. Wrong claw sprites (using downright sprites for down claw)

-The fix properly mapped all 32 sprites from the original Neko98, including dedicated sprites for all 8 movement directions.

 </details>

 <details>
 <summary><strong>Prompt 3: Documentation Update</strong></summary>

-Final prompt to document the complete creation process:

 ```
 Finally update README.md and index.html to document the previous error and the